LATEST DEVELOPMENT: Judicial Council Okays Submission of Other Petitions to General Conference 2019

 At the 2016 General Conference, delegates decided on a plan to end this schism one way or another.
 Bishops were authorized to create a planning commission, and based on its recommendations, call a special General Conference in 2019 focused solely on settling the UMC stance on homosexuality.

-Below are some links to the United Methodist Church and to advocacy groups attempting to influence the church.
-These are provided so people trying to develop a better understanding of the situation can explore the matter further on their own.
+Below are some links to the United Methodist Church, and to advocacy groups and publications attempting to influence the church.
+These links are provided so people trying to develop a better understanding of the situation can explore the matter further on their own.

 — Pastor Chuck Griffin